damies13/rfswarm/Doc/configuration_files_manager.md

 ```

 #### Data Type
-The data type setting determines which data from the Manager's database is displayed on the graph and the primary metric and secondary metric settings are later selected based on this setting.
+The data type setting determines which data from the Manager's database is displayed on the graph and the rest of the data types are later selected based on this setting.
 ```ini
 data_type = Metric
 ```